 Someone knocked on my door.
-Scratch that, not someone something knocked on my door.
-I saw the alien, the xeno, on my monitors.
+Scratch that, not someone, something knocked on my door.
+I saw the alien, the giant xeno, on my monitors.
 I knew this would happen.
-Ever since they came, they had been systematically going to everyone's homes.
-They destroyed people's homes.
-They turned people into mindless drones.
+Ever since they came, they had been systematically going to everyone's homes, infiltrating them, and eventually destroying them.
+So many people turned into mindless drones.

 I panicked and barricaded the door days ago when they first arrived.
-Thankfully, working from home had its benefits in such an event.
-I had a stockpile of food I barely ate… I glanced over to the kitchenette.
-I should get out of my desk chair and clean that mess, but aliens just conquered my planet and species… I’ll let the mess sit for another day.
+Thankfully, working from home had its benefits in such an event as an alien invasion.
+I had a stockpile of food I barely ate… My eyes wandered over to the kitchenette.
+Hmm, I should get out of my desk chair and clean that mess... but aliens just conquered my planet and species… Yea, I’ll let the mess sit for another day.

 The xeno knocked again.
-The creature's insidious voice rang out, "Hello flower, I'm here for a wellness check-up.
+It's insidious voice rang out, "Hello flower, I'm here for a wellness check-up.
 According to our data, you haven't been out of your home for three months and we're worried about you."

 The overnet was simultaneously glorious and awful.
 My previously pirated stuff was now freely available.
 Great.
 Awesome.
 I loved that, but they're missing stuff.
 Awful in that, all the secret remote servers I had disappeared.
 The aliens replaced or took down all my digital safe spaces.
 I couldn't even figure out their weird alien networking protocols.
 I'd been working on deciphering it for days.
 How was I supposed to hack this crap?!